-To enable the reader to better understand the full range of those measures, Table 1 presents examples of the repressive homogenization policies divided into five categories.
-Language policies, aiming to oust local languages and foster the use of the national language; Media policies, restricting the freedom of press; Social, political, military freedom, and equality policies, aiming to restrict political rights, participation, socio-regional gatherings and the choice to serve in the military; Separation and segregation policies, aiming to separate or segregate locals according to origin or nationality; and Regional institutions and administrative personnel, aiming at replacing regional
+Historians emphasize the homogenization policies by both Germany and France as the crucial aspect in which the treated area differed between 1870 and the 1950s (Goodfellow, 1993).
+Table 1 presents examples of the homogenization policies, which are divided into five categories for the sake of clarity: Language policies, aiming to oust local languages and foster the use of the national language; Media policies, restricting the freedom of press; Social, political, military freedom, and equality policies, aiming to restrict political rights, participation, socio-regional gatherings, and the choice to serve in the military; Separation and segregation policies, aiming to separate or segregate locals according to origin or nationality; and Regional institutions and administrative personnel, aiming at replacing regional institutions and administration.
+Table A8 shows a comprehensive list of both German and French policies until the early 1950s.